COPA-DATA/service-engine-linux-how-to/Readme.md

 ## Read the logs
 The logs from the Service Engine or Device Agent can either be retrieved via the zenon Log Server or also via `journalctl -u <service-name>`.
-Use `journalctl -u serviceEngine.service` and `journalctl -u device-agent.service` to the retrieve the respective logs.
+Use `journalctl -u serviceEngine.service` and `journalctl -u device-agent.service` to retrieve the respective logs.
-**You may need to scroll to reach the correct date and time.**
+**You may need to scroll, to reach the desired date and time.**

 ## Check the license status of the Service Engine
 On startup the Service Engine checks for an available license.
 If no license server and/or license serial number is configured, the Service Engine won't start up properly.
-In this case, this can be checked via `sudo systemctl status serviceEngine.service`
+In this case, this can be checked via `sudo systemctl status serviceEngine.service`.
+Also make sure to provide a valid license serial number and license server via the file `/etc/copa-data/License.ini`.